 Current projects in his lab include determining the extent of cardiomyocyte division during in utero and post-natal development at a clonal level; assessing the role of resident cardiac stem cells after cardiac injury and during development; using embryonic stem cells to lineage trace cardiomyocyte differentiation; and, using novel in vitro and in vivo models to identify pure populations of cardiovascular progenitors capable of engraftment into the host myocardium.

-An assistant professor of cardiology, Dr. Ardehali completed his residency in internal medicine at Johns Hopkins, followed by clinical training in cardiology at Stanford University.
+An associate professor of cardiology, Dr. Ardehali completed his residency in internal medicine at Johns Hopkins, followed by clinical training in cardiology at Stanford University.
 He spent five years in Irving L. Weissman’s lab at Stanford before relocating to UCLA in 2012.
 In addition to his membership with the UCLA Broad Stem Cell Research Center, Dr. Ardehali is affiliated with the UCLA Molecular, Cellular and Integrative Physiology Program and the American Heart Association.